-Satisfactory academic progress is determined at the end of every term by the Financial Aid Office.
+Satisfactory academic progress is determined at the end of every term once grades are posted.
 Students are required to make satisfactory academic progress toward the completion of an associate degree, an eligible vocational certificate and/or transfer to a four-year college/university.

 The SAP Policy covers all federal programs including: Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Work-Study (FWS), and Direct Loans.
-Satisfactory Academic Progress also applies to the state Cal Grant program.
-A separate academic progress policy applies to the Board of Governors Fee, please review that policy:
+Satisfactory Academic Progress also applies to the state Cal Grant, Full Time Student Success Grant, and Completion Grant programs.
+A separate academic progress policy applies to the California College Promise Grant (Formerly BOGFW).

-The following are the Satisfactory Academic Progress (SAP) Policy Standards, which students must meet to maintain academic progress:
+The following are the Satisfactory Academic Progress (SAP) Standards, which students must meet to maintain satisfactory academic progress for financial aid:

 1. Cumulative Grade Point Average (Qualitative Measure)

-A student must maintain a 2.0 cumulative grade point average (GPA).
-This GPA includes units within the Coast Community College District and those from other regionally accredited colleges and universities that have been evaluated by our college Admissions & Records Office and applied to the student's academic record.
-GPA units are those with grades of A, B, C, D, or F. Academic renewal is not recognized by the U.S. Department of Education and will not remove grades from this calculation.
+A student must maintain cumulative grade point average (GPA) of 2.00 or higher.
+This GPA includes units within the Coast Community College District and those from other regionally accredited colleges and universities that have been evaluated by the Admissions & Records Office at either OCC, GWC, or CCC, and applied to the student's academic record.
+GPA units are those with grades of A, B, C, D, or F. Academic renewal is not recognized by the U.S. Department of Education and will not remove such grades from this calculation.

 Remedial Coursework and English as a second Language (ESL)